 The research project is a larger experimental or theoretical work graded after a written report.
-It equals a workload of 15 credit points (3 months or 450 hours) to be carried out over one semester, preferably at a university institute, or (with additional restrictions, see attached information sheets) at an external institution.
-It is meant to give the opportunity to apply theoretical knowledge practically as a preparation for the master thesis.
+It equals a workload of 15 credit points to be carried out over one semester, preferably at a university institute, or (with additional restrictions, see attached information sheets) at an external institution.
+It is meant to provide an opportunity to apply theoretical knowledge practically as a preparation for the master thesis.
 If no suitable topic is found, the project may be replaced by a seminar and two additional specialization modules (core or supplementary modules).
 A project report (in english) and a presentation of 20-30 minutes conclude the examination.

 Important Notes